 PUBG: A Beginner’s Guide to the Tips and Tricks You Need to Know

 PlayerUnknown’s Battlegrounds, or PUBG as it’s often known, is the hottest ticket in gaming right now.
-It sold more than 25 million copies on PC last year, and it’s already blazed a trail to over three million sales on Xbox One, despite having only been available since December last year.
+It sold more than 33 million copies on PC last year, and it’s already blazed a trail to over 70 million sales across all platforms.

 So it’s no wonder everybody’s trying to copy PUBG’s Battle Royale-style gameplay.
 But just what is a “Battle Royale” and why should you care?